Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Extended TDE Model

-This section presents our extended TDE model, designed to incorporate the gravitational influence not only of the central black hole but also of the surrounding galactic mass.
+This section presents our extended TDE model, built under the combined gravitational influence of the central black hole and the surrounding galactic mass.
 We begin by constructing the system's total gravitational potential, laying the groundwork for the equations that govern the disruption process.
 We then outline the methodology, from setting up initial conditions to solving the equations that govern debris fallback.